 - Inter-Korean relations

 - International Relations of Northeast Asia

 - Nuclear weapons in international politics

-I frequently appear as a commentator on issues regarding North Korea’s nuclear program, domestic and foreign policy, and the relations between North Korea and the US.
-Edward have I provide analysis on North Korea’s domestic and foreign policies to national and international news channels, and also contribute regular op-eds to national and international newspapers.
+I frequently appear as a commentator for national and international media, on issues regarding North Korea’s nuclear programme, domestic and foreign policy, and the relations between North Korea and the US.
+I provide analysis on North Korea’s domestic and foreign policies to national and international news channels, and also contribute regular op-eds to national and international newspapers.
 I also provide policy analysis on inter-Korean relations, as well as South and North Korean politics.